MCP Server and Client Example

 Overview

 The MCP example demonstrates how to build an intelligent agent system using the Model Context Protocol, showcasing both server and client implementations.
-The example supports two transport methods: STDIO and Server-Sent Events (SSE).
+The example supports three transport methods: STDIO, Server-Sent Events (SSE), and HTTP Stream.

 Architecture